 Then came the jury’s sentence to condemn Socrates to death.
 Socrates, with his lengthy articulation of how the verdict arrived and on what basis the conviction is anchored, submitted himself to fate (39b).

 Socrates prophesies that those who condemned him will certainly suffer a more painful experience than his death (39c–39d).
 And to those who would have acquitted him, he reveals the meaning of the tragic event that happened to him.
 He impliedly declares that all that happened to him are within the province of the dictate of the inner voice he had since when he was a child (39e–40a).
 Socrates, also, expresses the wonder of death—that it should not be even feared.
-He supposes that there can be no bad things to happen to a good person either in his life or after death.
+He supposes that there can be no bad things happening to a good person either in his life or after death.

 Finally, Socrates delivers his farewell address as he feels his time has come and that all men go ways. ”I to die, and you live,” he says.
 Which is better, only god knows.

 The Apology of Socrates by Plato reflects the ancient Greece realities on how authoritative the mythical thinking and religious practice or customaries are.
-The trial and defense of Socrates echoes the political context of the Ancient Greek belief systems in gods and goddesses when it interplays with the status quo of their way of thinking and the influential Sophists’ dictum—the egoistic, powerful elites or religious dogmas as to what in modern times counterparts.
+The trial and defense of Socrates echoe the political context of the Ancient Greek belief systems in gods and goddesses when it interplays with the status quo of their way of thinking and the influential Sophists’ dictum—the egoistic, powerful elites or religious dogmas as to what in modern times counterparts.